Mis Romances

 Mis Romances (My Romances) is the fourteenth studio album of Mexican singer Luis Miguel, released on 20 November 2001 by Warner Music Latina.
 It is the fourth album in the Romance series wherein Luis Miguel covers bolero standards from Latin America and includes two original compositions.
 Produced by Luis Miguel, the album was recorded at the Record Plant in Los Angeles, California with the participation of the Royal Philharmonic Orchestra at the Abbey Road Studios in London, England.
 The recording was promoted by three singles: "Amor, Amor, Amor", "Cómo Duele", and "Al Que Me Siga".
 It was further promoted by a tour in 2002 that had Luis Miguel performing in the United States, Latin America, and Spain.
 It was the highest-grossing tour of the year by a Latin artist in the U.S.

-Mis Romances was neither a critical nor a commercial success.
-It was met with unfavorable reviews from critics who felt the record was too similar to its predecessors and lambasted Luis Miguel for not evolving his artistic style.
+Mis Romances was met with unfavorable reviews from critics who felt the record was too similar to its predecessors and lambasted Luis Miguel for not evolving his artistic style.
 Commercially, it peaked at number two on Billboard's Top Latin Albums and was the second bestselling Latin album of 2002 in the United States.
 Additionally, it reached number one in Argentina and was the bestselling record of the year in Mexico.
 Within nine days of its release.
 Mis Romances sold over 1.5 million copies, but failed to meet the record label's expectations.
 The album also won the Billboard Latin Music Award for "Latin Pop Album of the Year by a Male Artist" and "Album of the Year" at the 2002 Premio de la Gente.